calm your mind.

 Breath

 Breath is key.
 It’s the engine that feeds the practice.
-The breathing technique during yoga practice is through the nose, with a gentle sound in the base of the throat.
+The breathing technique during yoga practice is through the nose, making a gentle sound in the base of the throat.
 Inhales and exhales are smooth and even.
 This way of breathing throughout practice builds internal heat, cleanses the body, and calms the mind and nervous system.

 Vinyasa

 Vinyasa means union of breath with movement.
 The Sanskrit word translates, to place in a special way.
-Simply put, your breath leads your movement—literally.
+Simply put, breath leads movement—literally.
 Each asana has a vinyasa; a way of entering and exiting the posture coordinated with an inhale or exhale.
 Vinyasa helps purify the body and calm the mind.

 Asana